strata-mvc/project/wp-content/plugins/contact-form-7-honeypot/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.6.1 =
+Must update if running CF7 3.9 or above.
+Update also compatible with CF7 3.6 and above.
+If using less than CF7 3.6, use the v1.3 of this plugin.

 = 1.6 =
 New custom "class" and "id" attributes.
-Upgrade recommended.
+Upgrade recommended if you are using CF7 3.6+, otherwise use v1.3 of this plugin.

 = 1.5 =
 Includes "showing shortcode" fix from version 1.4 and also includes new filter hook.
 Upgrade recommended.